agargaro/InstancedMesh2/README.md

 ## ⭐ Like it?

-If you find this project helpful, I would greatly appreciate it if you could leave a star on GitHub!
-This helps me know that you appreciate my work and encourages me to continue improving it.
+If you find this project helpful, I would greatly appreciate it if you could leave a star on this repository! <br />
+This helps me know that you appreciate my work and encourages me to continue improving it. <br />
 Thank you so much for your support! 🌟